straighttothebank/Supply_Chain_Optimization/README.md

 ## :chart_with_upwards_trend: Results

 > - The number of factories and their capacities were arranged in a dataframe as a result.
-> - The result obtained shows the ideal production capacity to meet demand at the lowest possible cost.
+> - The result obtained shows the ideal production capacity to atend demand at the lowest possible cost.
 > - The total cost of production is displayed.

 <!--## :bar_chart: Images-->